SmolVM is optimized for low-latency agent workflows, providing sub-second boot times and minimal overhead for command execution.

 * hard nofile 65536

-Profiling Tips
+Profiling tips

 import time

-# Create phase
+# Create + start phase

 start = time.time()

-manager = SmolVM()
+vm = SmolVM()

-print(f"Create: {time.time() - start:.3f}s")
+print(f"Create + Start: {time.time() - start:.3f}s")

 # Command execution